pcafrica/advanced_programming_2024-2025/lectures/10/10-py_intro.md

 - `if` statements don't necessarily need `elif` or `else`.
 - `elif` lets us check several conditions.
 - `else` lets us evaluate a default block if all other conditions are `False`.
-- the end of the entire `if` statement is where the indentation returns to the same level as the first `if` keyword.
+- The end of the entire `if` statement is where the indentation returns to the same level as the first `if` keyword.

 ---